madebits/madebits.github.io/r/cpp-aes-tool.md

 If input (`-i file`) is not specified or `-i -` then `stdin` is used.
 If output (`-o file`) is not specified or `-o -` then `stdout` is used.
 If the output file exists it will be overwritten!

-The password is specified as string on command-line, which is usually convenient, but it be scan be unsafe.
+The password is specified as string on command-line, which is usually convenient, but it be can be unsafe.
 In Bash shell:

 1. To skip commands stored in history file (given `aes` needs the password in command-line) use a **space** before the command (check bash `HISTIGNORE` documentation for more details).
 E.g. (note space after $ prompt):